 The Malpighian layer of the skin:

-This contains granules of pigment called melanin.
+This contains granules of a pigment called melanin.
 This hair pigment is responsible for skin colour.
-The melanin also prevents the penetration of a lot of violet rays of sunlight.
+Melanin also prevents the penetration of a lot of violet rays of sunlight.

 The Malpighian layer also contains another pigment called keratin which is responsible for the toughness and flexibility of the skin.

 Dermis: fibrous collective tissues.
 The dermis contains nerves which enable the skin to be sensitive to changes in its environment such as pain, heat, temperature, touch, cold, etc..
 The blood and lymph vessels supply materials to the skin, remove wastes from the skin cells and carry out temperature regulation.
 The sweat glands which consist of a coiled tubular gland opening into the epidermis excrete water and salts as sweat, sebaceous or oil gland which produces an oily substance called sebum.
 This helps to lubricate the hair and make it waterproof, while the erector muscle controls the erection of the hairs on the skin surface by its contraction and relaxation.
 Underneath the skin is a layer of fat called subcutaneous fatty tissue.
 This fat layer varies in thickness, depending on the part of the body.

 The functions of the skin include the following:

 (1) Protection: The skin protects the inner skin or tissue from mechanical injuries, bacterial infection, and ultraviolet rays of the sunlight and against desiccation.